-The course will cover some of the most popular genres across different media, from letters and short stories to blogs and melodramas, from graphic novels to road movies.
-What defines a genre, how do elements of genres travel, mix and how are new genres created?
-We will also talk about how different genres develop and get re-appropriated over time.
-By the end of the course, students are expected to be able to identify the most important genres of German literature and film, and identify their individual traits.
+By the end of the course, students are expected to be able to identify the most important modes and strategies of representation, and demonstrate an understanding of their individual limits.
 They will be able to apply this knowledge to the analysis of a chosen text and engage critically with the special features of the text on the basis of theoretical background information.
-They will be able to translate their knowledge of techniques such as intertextuality (Kristeva) and polyphony (Bachtin) into the framework of a research project and demonstrate their ability to construct a research paper that explores one specific element of the course further.
+Eventually they will be able to evaluate the literary features of a text and develop their own (creative) response to the contemporary literary sphere.
+The course will be taught in English.